 I arrived at Derry/Londonderry and scored a break in the weather.
 Extra interesting I stayed a couple days to explore and give my injured shoulder a rest.

 My right arm (same side as broken collar bone) was causing me considerable discomfort.
 The jarring transferred from the bike on the bumpy roads and also an ongoing issue not being able to fully straighten my right arm without pain shooting along it from perhaps torn ligaments and often this was not easy to avoid such as tipping the bike into right turns where my right arm of course stretches to counter steer and in slow traffic balancing bike but needing to hold throttle or brake.
 If it had been my left arm it may have been less of a issue.
 I also aggravated things when holding the bike from almost slipping over on soft grass of the road verge.

-Things progressed to being in discomfort just holding the throttle open or operating the front brake at which point I decided I was trying to ride too much too soon and the big mileage in the next part of the trip would be difficult.
-I could have forced myself to continue but I only ride for fun now.
-Not some personal challenge or to prove anything.
-So I decided to explore some more of the Irish countryside with a some very low mileage days to slowly make my way south and if things did not improve return the bike and better to return another time.
+Things progressed to being in discomfort just holding the throttle open or operating the front brake at which point I decided I was trying to ride too soon after the injury.
+I could have forced myself to continue but I only ride for fun, not some personal challenge.
+So I decided to explore some more of the Irish countryside with a some very low mileage days to slowly make my way south and if things did not improve return the bike.

 Couple of familiar names from my home area I came across while meandering back down south on country roads and still light at 9.30pm below.